brsordk/Labeling/README.md

 -	Figure 3: Images that are in Traditional Manufacturing Cluster

 The algorithm also saves and exports an “.XLSX” file containing clusters of each image in the dataset.

+**Step 5** Visualize the resulting clusters and the dendrogram.

+## LICENSE

+GNU General Public License v3.0